winitzki/scall/README.md

 identifier.
 However, `missing` is a keyword and is matched first.
 To ensure correct parsing, negative lookahead is used for keywords.

+To improve parsing performance, the parsing results for some sub-expressions are memoized.
+This is implemented via an add-on library `fastparse-memoize`.

 #### Limitations

 So far, there are some issues with the Unicode characters: